codefellows-seattle-javascript-401d10/lab-11-12-express-api/lab-raziyeh/README.md

 ```

 ## Running

-- In package.json add a new property named "start": "DEBUG='book*' node server.js", to Scripts object.
-- In your root server, type in the command **"npm run start"** in your terminal.
+- In your root server, type in the command **"node server.js"** in your terminal.
 - OR in terminal type: gulp

 - GET request:
-    ```http localhost:3000/api/book?id=selectedId ```
+    ```http localhost:3000/api/book/selectedId ```

 - POST request:
-    ```echo '{"title":"yourname", "author":"female/male", "page":"100"}' | http POST localhost:3000/api/book ```
+    ```echo '{"title":"book title", "author":"test", "page":"444"}' | http POST localhost:3000/api/book ```

 - PUT request:
-    ```echo '{"id":"1111", "title":"yourname", "author":"female/male", "page":"100"}' | http PUT localhost:3000/api/book ```
+    ```echo '{"title":"book title", "author":"test", "page":"444"}' | http PUT localhost:3000/api/book/selectedId ```

 - DELETE request:
-    ```http DELETE localhost:3000/api/book?id=selectedId ```
+    ```http DELETE localhost:3000/api/book/selectedId ```

 ## Testing:
+- you can in package.json file set the property "test": "DEBUG='book*' ./node_modules/mocha/bin/mocha" and in Terminal just type : **npm test**

 - we have 6 tests for GET and POST requests :
     - test to ensure that  API returns a status code of 404 for routes that have not been registered
-    - tests to ensure that **/api/person** endpoint responds as described for each condition below:
+    GET - request no longer have 400 test
+    PUT and POST - test 400 for bad json
-        - GET - test 404, responds with 'not found' for valid request made with an id that was not found
+    DELETE - test 404, for a DELETE request with an invalid or missing id 404 for missing id because DELETE /api/book/ is not a route
-        - GET - test 400, responds with 'bad request' if no id was provided in the request
-        - GET - test 200, response body like {<data>} for a request made with a valid id
+    DELETE - test 204, with an empty response body for DELETE request with a valid id
-        - POST - test 400, responds with 'bad request' for if no body provided or invalid body
-        - POST - test 200, response body like {<data>} for a post request with a valid body
-        - PUT

 ## Built With:
-* Nodejs
+* Node.js
-* express
+* express.js
 * JavaScript
 * Visual studio code 3